atakankara/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms
-Implementations of various data structures and algorithms from scratch.
+This repository contains implementations of various data structures and algorithms from scratch.